You have successfully signed up for our newsletter!

 There will be one rest day during this yoga retreat.

-Bamboo Yoga stands proudly at the end of the white sandy beach of Patnem in South Goa, India.
+Recently voted one of the top ten yoga retreat centers in India by Conde Naste Traveller Magazine, Bamboo Yoga stands proudly at the end of the white sandy beach of Patnem in South Goa, India.

 Goa is India’s smallest - and some would say most friendly - state, boasting some of the best beaches in Asia.
 However, it’s not just sand, sea, and sunsets.
 Goa’s mix of Indian and Portuguese heritage means you will find white churches poking out from the coconut palms alongside Hindu temples.
 Patnem Beach is a very safe place for guests to arrive alone and go out at night.